Azure/aad-pod-identity/docs/readmes/README.msi.md

 ## Introduction

-The MIC component in aad-pod-identity needs to authenticate with the cloud to assign and remove user assigned identities onto virtual machines (VMAs) or virtual machine scale sets(VMSS).
+The MIC component in aad-pod-identity needs to authenticate with the cloud to assign and remove user assigned identities onto virtual machines (VMS) or virtual machine scale sets(VMSS).
 This authentication is performed using either the cluster credentials obtained from azure.json in AKS/aks-engine clusters or credentials given via environment variables.

 MIC can authenticate using the following options: